-She started tapping her fingers on the rough edge of the seawall near the boulevard where she decided to stay before bidding goodbye to that place where she spent her weekend.
+She started tapping her fingers on the rough edges of the seawall.
+She was sitting still on that boulevard where she decided to stay before bidding goodbye to that place where she spent her weekend.
 The song played by the local band near the plaza was one of those songs that has been long buried on her music bank – been there for a long time but never been part of her regular playlist.
-She didn’t know whether it’s because of the cold breeze nor the tranquil aura of the place, but for the first time, she got to appreciate such song which she once deemed as plain and ordinary.
+She didn’t know whether it’s because of the cold breeze or the tranquil aura of the place, but for the first time, she got to appreciate such underrated song which she once deemed as plain and ordinary.

 And so there she was… listening to the music played by the local band… looking at the bright moon that peered over the city… hoping… wondering… if this is the curse of those who follow the call of travel and adventure.